Whakaari White Island survivors held breath for two minutes underwater

 But behind the initial wave of ash, the air was beginning to clear.

-After surfacing, Depauw and his passengers swam to shore, as the Phoenix cruise ship skippered by Paul Kingi raced into the jetty where burnt tourists were now congregating.
+After surfacing, Depauw and his passengers swam to shore, as the Phoenix cruise ship skippered by Paul Kingi raced in to the jetty where burnt tourists were now congregating.

-US woman Ivy Kohn Reed, 51, from Maryland, north of Washington, DC, was one of the passengers on the island during eruption who appears, hands on her hips, waiting to board.
+US woman Ivy Kohn Reed, 51, from Maryland, north of Washington, DC, was one of the passengers on the island during eruption who appeared, hands on her hips, waiting to board.

 A man was also sitting down on the jetty.

-Eventually it can be seen that the group's clothing is covered with ash, and people's limbs appeared blackened.
+Eventually it could be seen that the group's clothing was covered with ash, and people's limbs appeared blackened.

-Once on board Kingi's boat, Kelsey Waghorn is covered in ash and moving unsteadily.
-Jake Milbank is also coated and lying in the bows, staring up at the sky.
+Once aboard Kingi's boat, Kelsey Waghorn was seen to be covered in ash and moving unsteadily.
+Jake Milbank was also coated and lying in the bows, staring up at the sky.

 In a handful of trips around the island, Kingi and his crew picked up 25 passengers including Depauw and his four clients.

-As the Phoenix was preparing to return to Whakatāne, Kingi switched boats to the fellow cruise ship Te Puia Whakaari, to make a final sweep of the shore.
+As the Phoenix was preparing to return to Whakatāne, Kingi switched boats to the fellow cruise ship Te Puia Whakaari to make a final sweep of the shore.

-Walking into the crater, Kingi saw a figure stumble out of the ash which turned out to be Jesse Langford, 19, who had been with guide Hayden Marshall-Inman's group inside the caldera with his father Anthony, 51, mother Kristine, 45, and sister Winona, 17.
+Walking in to the crater, Kingi saw a figure stumble out of the ash which turned out to be Jesse Langford, 19, who had been with guide Hayden Marshall-Inman's group inside the caldera with his father Anthony, 51, mother Kristine, 45, and sister Winona, 17.

 Langford had managed to stumble out of the crater but every part of him appeared burned to Kingi.